oseph/ortfolio/README.md

 If you want to embed YouTube/Vimeo videos into a project page, simply paste the embed code into the `project-config.php` description variable.
 Thumbnails and other images are the same: simply add them to their respective folder.

+## Music Albums?

+ortFolio comes with a simple music template page to accommodate a Bandcamp embedded player.
+Use the `empty-music-project` template and simply paste the iframe embed code into the project config's `$iframe` variable.
+Thumbnails and other images are the same, but there is also an folder for album cover art.
+Simply add your images to their respective folder.

 ## SuperGallery!

-The default behaviour of the landing page of your website is to gather up all of the project thumbnails found all of your sections, creating a sort of Super Gallery.
+The default behaviour of the landing page of your website is to gather up all of the project thumbnails found in all of your sections, creating a "Super Gallery."
 Similar to the `$sectionNames` variable, you will need to add the sections you'd like to pull thumbnails from.
 For example: `$superGallerySections = array("flowers", "portraits");`

 Note that you can omit sections from the super gallery.
 To omit individual projects from the super gallery, but still have them appear in their own sections, simply set the `project-config.php` variable `$omit` to `true`;